ncatlab/nlab-content/pages/9/2/2/6/26229/content.md

-This page compiles pointers to material contained in the (upcoming) book:
+This page is to record the reference:

 \linebreak